Where students can eat for free on results day - including Nando’s & TGI Fridays

 Advertisement

-On August 17 and 24, Students can get 23% off their food bill on On August 17 and 24 but they will need to join the Stripes Rewards loyalty programme to qualify.
+On August 24, students can get 23% off their food bill but they will need to join the Stripes Rewards loyalty programme to qualify.

-Students can get 30% off their food bill on both August 17 and August 24.
+Students can get 30% off their food bill on August 24.
 You will need to input your email at their website here to get a code to redeem this offer.

-Proof of receiving results for GCSE, A Level or SQA must be shown to your server when you arrive at the restaurant.
+Proof of receiving results for GCSE must be shown to your server when you arrive at the restaurant.
 At least one adult main must be purchased to receive the offer and it is not valid on delivery, take away or click and collect.